 X-Rite Eye-One display 2

-Two 15" Macbook Pro with Retina Display (main photo processing computer)
+15" Macbook Pro with touch bar 2019 (main photo and video processing computer)

 Multiple portable hard drives (for photo storage and backup)